Tutorial: Reliability of Return on Assets as a Profit Indicator

 Only 31 companies were found, including eight companies using the Coca-Cola trade name.

-The quartiles of the 92 individual observations of ROA ranges from 6.548% to 18.985%, and the median = 10.755%.
+The quartiles of the 92 individual observations of ROA range from 6.548% to 18.985%, and the median = 10.755%.
 The average ROA = 15.165% and the STDEV = 15.148%, so the coefficient of variation is undesirable at about one.
-The interquartile range (IQR) is very wide, exceeding 10% points difference between the upper and lower quartiles.
+The interquartile range (IQR) is very wide, exceeding a 10% point difference between the upper and lower quartiles.
 Several companies have missing data.

 Next, I ran three regressions online in EdgarStat.
 In two regressions, Operating Profit is the dependent variable and Revenue or Operating Assets is the independent variable.
 In the third, Revenue is the dependent variable and Total Cost is the independent variable: